 From 1919 to 1925 Steinbeck studied intermittently at Stanford University.
 Nevertheless, he didn’t get a degree.

-The novel was published in 1939.
+The novel publication date was 1939.
 It won the Pulitzer Prize in 1940.
 Not surprisingly, the story became a popular movie.
 John Ford directed the film and Henry Fonda starred.
-The Grapes of Wrath was labeled “vulgar” by the Kern County Board of Supervisors.
-In the same vein, they banned the book during 1939-1941.
-In addition, Steinbeck was denounced by the Associated Farmers.
+The Grapes of Wrath book received the label “vulgar” by the Kern County Board of Supervisors.
+In addition, the Supervisors banned the book during 1939-1941.
+Moreover, a farm owner group, Associated Farmers, denounced Steinbeck.

-Steinbeck vividly depicted of the lot of migrant workers.
-Naturally, capitalists were outraged.
-On the other hand, radicals were heartened.
-It should be remembered, though, that Steinbeck was not an ideologue.
+The author vividly depicted the lot of migrant workers.
+Naturally, the capitalists owner class expressed outrage.
+On the other hand, radicals thought they had an ally.
+However, Steinbeck was not an ideologue.
 He learned from practical observation.
 Steinbeck traveled the San Joaquin Valley in 1938 with photographer Harry Bristol.
 He saw first-hand the hardships endured.

 It took Salinas a long time to come to terms with native though-not-favorite son John Steinbeck (1902-1968).
-He is buried in the town’s Garden of Memories Memorial Park.
+He rests buried in the town’s Garden of Memories Memorial Park.

 Steinbeck focused sympathy on the poor, the eccentric, and the dispossessed.
 This angered many at the apex of the power structure.
 Today some older members of the community still resent Steinbeck’s portrayal of Salinas.
 Others realize that Steinbeck tourism is more than a cottage industry here.